ealpha072/Registration-Page/README.md

 # login

-This is a registration and login website.New users input details, details are pushed to the database thye can then return and login later.
+This is a registration and login website.New users input details, details are pushed to the database., Users can then return back and login later.
-It was my first PHP/SQLI project
+It was my first PHP/SQLI project i worked in.
+There were challenges in creating this project especially in deciding which mysqli format to use.
 Majorly worked on the backend.

 ## Techs utilized: